Heading Up To Monterey

 Enjoying The Wild Sea Coast

 The days in Monterey started off raining.
 But the strong winds seemed to blow the rain away.
 On our second day, we watched the surf pounding in on Monterey Bay.
-It looked like a good day for a drive along the coast.
+It looked like a good day for a drive to see the great coast views in California.

 We headed south out of Monterey along the shore.
 The plan was to take in the views along the 17 Mile Drive.
 We had such vivid memories of the lonely cypress trees.